Citi® Secured Mastercard® Review

-Like the Citi® Secured Mastercard®, the Secured Mastercard® from Capital One has no annual fee.
+Like the Citi® Secured Mastercard®, the Capital One Platinum Secured Credit Card has no annual fee.
 Both cards require applicants to make a security deposit that will be equal to their credit limit, but the Capital One card doesn’t have the same 18-month requirement on the deposit being refundable and you must have access to an authorized bank account is required to make your $49, $99 or $200 refundable security deposit.

 While both cards are Mastercards, the Capital One card is a Platinum Mastercard with benefits like auto rental insurance, price protection and 24/7 roadside assistance.
-Also, unlike the Citi® Secured Mastercard®, the Secured Mastercard® from Capital One has no foreign transactions fees so you can use the card while traveling internationally without the worry of incurring additional expenses.
+Also, unlike the Citi® Secured Mastercard®, the Capital One Platinum Secured Credit Card has no foreign transactions fees so you can use the card while traveling internationally without the worry of incurring additional expenses.

 The Citi® Secured Mastercard® is a good option for anyone working on their credit.
 It reports to the three major credit bureaus monthly, and also provides free access to your FICO score, and with features like flexible payment due dates and automatic payments, it offers tools to help you use your card responsibly.